 - Refusal to defend a lawsuit

 Laws regarding bad faith insurance are constantly shifting and changing, and insurance law varies from state to state.
 However, it is generally agreed that a company has acted in bad faith if it has no reasonable basis for claim denial, the company refuses to investigate or process a claim, or the company acted with careless disregard of the policyholder’s rights.
 There are many different variables in a claim of this nature, and a qualified bad faith attorney can help you examine your unique situation.

-If you feel you are a victim of a bad faith insurance claim, please contact Long & Long online or call (251) 432-2277 today to schedule your free consultation.
+If you feel you are a victim of a bad faith insurance claim, please contact The Long Brothers online or call (251) 432-2277 today to schedule your free consultation.